statycc/tyni/readme.md

 ```

 * Running these commands assumes dev requirements are installed.
-  Run `setup.sh` for easy dev-setup.
+  Run `./setup.sh` for easy dev-setup.

 * The analyzer expects input in high-level input language, i.e., a `.java` file.
-  It is not necessary to compile the java programs.
+  It is not necessary to compile the java programs, _but_,

-  But bytecode may be interesting, so there are commands to generate bytecode.
+  * Bytecode may be interesting, so there are commands to generate bytecode.

+  * The parser is more generous than a compiler, and will parse invalid
+    expressions.
+To make sure input programs are _actually valid_,
+    running them through a compiler is a useful sanity check.

 * It is also not necessary to rebuild the parser; it is already built.
   But it is easy to rebuild, if necessary, with ANTLR and the Makefile commands.